Urban Adventures. Quite simply, the Best. Day. Ever.

 For sports fanatics

 Get Aussie fever up close, but without the crowds of Melbourne.
 The footy, cricket and basketball games have most Canberrans gathering for their tribal rituals thoughout the year.
-For the two local footy codes/teams (the Vikings or the Brumbies), head to the stadium in Bruce, nine kilometres west of the city (there are plenty of bus services).
+For the two local footy codes/teams (the Raiders or the Brumbies), head to the stadium in Bruce, nine kilometres west of the city (there are plenty of bus services).
 Cricket is at Manuka Oval east of city, which also plays host to the occasional up-close-and-personal Aussie Rules footy game for visiting teams.
 The women’s basketball team (the Caps) play at the National Convention Centre near the city centre.

 The difference in Canberra, unlike in bigger cities, is the venues are less crowded and you are closer to the action on the field or court.
 It is usually very easy to get tickets at the venue.
 So if you want to experience Aussie sporting fever up close without being overwhelmed by huge crowds or rip-off prices, Canberra is the place to give it a go.